The Complete Guide to Planning a Destination Wedding in Jamaica

 • Jamie holds a master's degree and a bachelor’s degree in Journalism from Northwestern University.

 Sunset beach weddings aren't only possible in movies, especially if you decide to throw a destination wedding in Jamaica.
-From Montego Bay to Negril, Jamaica is home to some of the most beautiful Caribbean views with its sandy beaches and clear waters.
+From Montego Bay to Negril, a Jamaica wedding can have a natural backdrop to write home about.
+The island country is home to some of the most beautiful Caribbean views with its sandy beaches and clear waters.

 Couples may want to arrange an excursion to Seven Mile Beach or stay in an all-inclusive luxury resort.
-There's a reason why Jamaica is a popular destination wedding location, and most guests fall in love with the tropical island almost immediately upon arrival.
+There's a reason why Jamaica is considered one of the best Caribbean islands for a destination wedding.
+Most guests fall in love with the tropical island almost immediately upon arrival.

-Although you won't be able to get enough of relaxing on the white sand beaches, before you actually land in the Caribbean island country, you'll need to get serious about planning the legal aspects of a wedding and general arrangements.
-As with most destination weddings, couples should turn to seasoned professionals on the island, especially when it seems like an insurmountable task to plan from a distance.
+However, the best destination weddings aren't all about soft sands and stunning vistas.
+Before you actually land in Jamaica, you'll need to get serious about planning the legal aspects of a wedding and general arrangements.
+As with most destination weddings, couples should turn to seasoned professionals on the island, especially when planning from a distance seems like an insurmountable task.
 We spoke to Nyika Taylor, an experienced wedding planner who leads Design VUs by Nyika in Kingston, Jamaica.
 The answers to your burning Caribbean destination wedding questions are below.

 Newlyweds chat with a local vendor and try on souvenirs in Montego Bay, Jamaica.